ISCPIF/viabilitree/example/circle/src/main/scala/viabilitree/approximation/example/circle/READMEcircle.md

 ## Erosion of a set
 It is possible to compute a basic erosion of a set.
-The *erode* function labels each critical pair with posiitive label with a negative label and learn again the boundary of the set.
+The *erode* function labels each critical pair with positive label with a negative label and learn again the boundary of the set.
 In order to run properly, the erode function can't be called on a cleaned tree, since there is no longer the guarantee that the boundary is still represented by critical pairs completely divided leaves.
 The correct call for for _OracleApproximation_ is the following:
 ```scala